 An alternative is to protect the cable in steel conduit.
 It is not practicable to thread rigid conduit through holes in the joists, so the steel conduit may be laid in slots cut in the upper or lower edges as shown in {Fig 2.13}.
-The depth of the slot must be no greater than one eighth of the joist depth and notches must be in a zone extending from 10% to 25% of the beam length from both ends.
+The depth of the slot must be no greater are eighth of the joist depth and notches must be in a zone extending from 10% to are the beam length from both ends.